 Step Five: Prepare the Text to Engrave

-Again, to engrave the text a little deeper, duplicate the text 2-3 times like you did with the pumpkin and then stack them on top of each other by selecting them all and using Align Center in Design Space.
-Then, Attach all and change the Linetype to Engrave.
+Again, to engrave the text a little deeper, Duplicate the text 2-3 times like you did with the pumpkin and then stack them on top of each other by selecting them all and using Align Center in Design Space.
+Then, Attach all and change the Operation to Engrave.

 The easiest way to make sure your design is sized correctly and fits on the cake server you have is to create a template.